Heart rate

 Moderate drift

-Use this only for steady runs with similar terrain and effort.
+This compares pace-to-heart-rate efficiency between the two halves.
+Use it only for steady runs with similar terrain, effort, temperature, and hydration.